 - In 2010, an estimated 5.1 million people abused painkillers out of 8.76 million prescription drug abusers.

-- According to the CDC, there were nearly 15 thousand prescription painkiller related deaths in 2008.
+- According to the CDC, there was nearly 15 thousand prescription painkiller-related deaths in 2008.